veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 8. In the **Role name**, if you have enabled [Row Level Security (RLS)](../data.md), provide the role name as defined in your PBI report (Manage roles > Roles).
 9. In the **Row level security parameter**, if you have enabled [RLS](../data.md), provide filter key and from the dropdown, select its type.
 To add another filter key, select the plus button next to the dropdown.
 10. In the **Connect Tutorial**, you can select which tutorial for your report should be shown to the users.
 You can use tutorials to present new features, teach users how to read your reports, and so on.
 If you do not see the file, go to [Manage Files to upload it](manage-files.md).
-In the "Configure" tab under "Report release note", you can find a tutorial template.
+In the "Config" tab under "Report release note", you can find a tutorial template.
 11. In the right corner, select the **Add** button.

 ## To create a new Web app report